 Ruta Rimas joined Simon & Schuster in July 2011.
 She edits and acquires picture books, middle-grade novels, and teen novels for both the Atheneum and Margaret K. McElderry imprints.
 Prior to S&S, Ruta worked for the Balzer + Bray imprint at HarperCollins.
 She’s had the honor and privilege of working with some of the most talented authors and illustrators in the industry including Kimberly Derting, Claire Caterer, Elissa Brent Weissman, Melissa Wiley, Lucy Cooke, M.M.
 Vaughan, Janet Ruth Young, and many others.
 Ruta loves characters that come to life on the pages, stories that resonate long after the last page is read, and fiction that challenges our preconceived notions of the world.

 Annie Nybo joined Margaret K. McElderry Books in 2012 and assists Karen Wojtyla.
 Prior to joining S&S, she worked as an editorial assistant at Clarion Books, Houghton Mifflin Harcourt and as a reader for Transatlantic Literary Agency.
 She’s been honored to have the opportunity to work with many talented authors and illustrators such as Susan Cooper, William Alexander, Gary D. Schmidt, Jasper Fforde, Hilary McKay, Susan Fletcher, Cassandra Clare, and Ellen Hopkins.
-She held an internship at Dial Books for Young Readers, Penguin Group, graduated magna cum laude from Allegheny College, and currently serves as the Director of Outreach/Volunteer Programming for the Children's Book Council's Early Career Committee.
-Annie is looking for voice-driven literary fiction across all genres; witty, well-crafted picture books; and brilliantly original graphic novels.
+She held an internship at Dial Books for Young Readers, Penguin Group, and graduated magna cum laude from Allegheny College.
+Annie has a heart for middle grade, is looking for voice-driven literary fiction across all genres; witty, well-crafted picture books; and brilliantly original graphic novels.

 OUR EDITORIAL TEAM